United in advocating for best practices in migration

 Building a Strong Network For Migration Advocacy in Southern Africa

-Our network is comprised of members of Civil Society Organisations (CSOs), refugee and migrant organisations.
+Our network comprises members of Civil Society Organisations (CSOs), as well as refugee and migrant organisations.
 We collectively advocate for the rights of refugees and migrants in Southern Africa.
 SAMIN was birthed at a consultative conference organised by two of our member organisations, Africa Unite and the African Diaspora Forum, with the support of the CCFD Terre Solidaire from 17-19 May 2019 at the Parktonian Hotel by Marriott in Johannesburg, South Africa.
-Participants included CSOs from Benin, Democratic Republic of Congo; Malawi; Mozambique, Nigeria, Rwanda, South Africa, Zambia, Zimbabwe as well as individual migrants living in South Africa.
+Participants included CSOs from Benin, Democratic Republic of Congo, Malawi, Mozambique, Nigeria, Rwanda, South Africa, Zambia, Zimbabwe as well as individual migrants living in South Africa.
 Our network has grown from strength to strength with more CSOs and individual migrants joining us from Angola, Botswana, and Namibia.

-To hold SADC governments accountable to develop and ent human implement h rights based migration laws and practices.
+To hold SADC governments accountable to develop and implement human rights-based migration laws and practices.

 To strengthen collaboration and networking of different stakeholders in migration issues.